ess-dmsc/forward-epics-to-kafka/README.md

 ### Requirements

-These libraries are expected in the ESS dev default locations or set via environment variables (see src/CMakeLists.txt):
+These libraries are expected in the ESS dev default locations or set via environment variables (see src/CMakeLists.txt) and are so far not installed by the ansible playbook:
 - EPICS v4 (pvData and pvAccess)
 - Flatbuffers (Having flatc in PATH is a compile-time dependency)
 - librdkafka

-So far not in ESS dev:
+Installed by the playbook via yum:
-- libjansson.
-Expected in ```/opt/local/jansson-2.7-install``` which is also where the ansible playbook puts it.
+- libjansson

 Tooling
 - C++ compiler with c++11 support (Flatbuffers requires that as well)